 5. Taxes

 a.
+Personal Property Taxes

+On-site improvements and infrastructure should be considered when determining implications for personal property taxes.

+b.
+Real Property Taxes

+Real property taxes are typically paid by landlord.

 c.
 Possessory Interest Taxes

 Clarify whether there might be a Possessory Interest tax incurred.
 Those taxes are set by the local county to require a person in possession of otherwise tax-exempt property to pay what would otherwise be the property tax.
 ‘Grazing Service Providers’ may be exempt as service providers instead of Grazing Operators of land (also see Box 2.
 Other Fee Structures).